psenger/react-progress-bar/README.md

 | required | PUBLIC_URL| The Url to the public html server.
 Values will be embedded into the processed HTML. | [prod](http://react-progress-bar.s3-website-ap-southeast-2.amazonaws.com/) |
 | required | NODE_ENV  | When you deploy, you should set this to 'production'.
 This will turn off the Redux Logger. | `export NODE_ENV=production`  |

+*NOTE:*

+A local server ( for development and testing ) is used if none of these values are set.
+The server configuration is configured in the file ``config/webpackDevServer.config.js``

 ## Available Scripts for Command Line